 While its more potent and pungent odors dominate, Afghan Skunk’s buds also have a slight, subtle menthol fragrance.
 Infused with these aromas are earthy and piney notes, too, but these pale compared to its overall pungency.

 The Afghan Skunk strain’s aroma gives you a good idea of how it’s going to taste.
 Just like its fragrance, its taste is similarly pungent.
 However, it also has sweet floral notes, complemented by piney and earthy flavors.

 A notable feature of an Afghan Skunk plant is its extremely large and dense buds.
-These are covered in a generous coating of resinous trichomes that are so thin that they’re almost inconspicuous.
+These are covered in a generous coating of resinous trichomes.
 The bright-orange pistils are much more prominent and curl around the plant’s huge buds.